danog/MadelineProtoDocs/docs/docs/LOGIN.md

 ---
-title: Login
+title: "Login"
-description: There are many ways you can login with MadelineProto.
+description: "There are many ways you can login with MadelineProto."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Login